Wayne Thomas Clasen, loving husband, father, and friend to many passed away peacefully at his family home on February 29, 2020.

 In lieu of flowers, donations may be made to a church or charity of your choice.

-To plant a tree in memory of Wayne T. Clasen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Wayne T. Clasen, please visit our floral store.